Energy marketing and you

 Cooling-off period

 If you agree to an energy offer, you can change your mind and pay nothing.
-You have 10 business days to tell the energy retailer.
+You have 10 business days to tell the energy provider.
 This is called a cooling-off period.

-If a salesperson from the energy retailer has not done all the right things, the cooling-off period could be longer – 3 or 6 months.
+If a salesperson from the energy provider has not done all the right things, the cooling-off period could be longer – 3 or 6 months.

 Early termination fees